Supporting those affected by crime in Bedfordshire

 A number of the services we work with also offer bereavement counselling including Cruise, The Counselling Foundation and Bedford Open Door for young people.
 You can find them under our A-Z of services.

-Whether it is you, a partner, friend, relative or colleague who has been the subject of a crime, the Signpost Hub is the way for you to find the help that meets your specific needs.
+Whether it is you, a partner, friend, relative or colleague who has been the subject of a crime, Signpost is the way for you to find the help that meets your specific needs.

 How We Can Help

-The Signpost Hub is an innovative new approach to supporting those affected by crime in Bedfordshire, putting victims at the heart of everything we do.
+Signpost is an innovative new approach to supporting those affected by crime in Bedfordshire, putting victims at the heart of everything we do.
 The hub offers free and confidential support to anyone affected by crime, whether it has been reported to the police or not.

 This includes victims themselves, bereaved relatives, parents or guardians of victims under 18 and members of staff where a business has been the subject of a crime.